Benjamin Boyd: Legacy

 Boyd's life was dramatised in the radio play The First Gentleman (1945) by Betty Roland, and in an episode of the television series Jonah (1962).
 George Blaikie wrote a fictionalised account of Boyd's life for his newspaper-syndicated series Our Strange Past, titled The Scot Who Would Be King (1953).
 An Australian animated children's television series first broadcast in 1999 entitled The Adventures of Sam features a character named Captain Ben Boyd who engages in blackbirding, and is likely inspired from the historical figure.

 In 1971 the Ben Boyd National Park was established, located near Boydtown south of Eden and named after Boyd.
 The park area covers approximately 10407 ha.
 In the wake of the George Floyd protests around the world and in Australia and the Black Lives Matter movement gaining pace in May–June 2020, calls for the national park to be renamed were renewed.
 Matt Kean, the NSW Environment Minister, commented that "national parks are about connecting people, not dividing them", and promised to seek a briefing about renaming the park and to consult with local Aboriginal Elders and the community about a suitable new name.
 In September 2022 the park was renamed Beowa National Park.

 Commemorative plaques at Ben Boyd Road, Neutral Bay, NSW, Australia.

-Ben Boyd Road in Neutral Bay, New South Wales was named in his honour.
+Ben Boyd Road in Neutral Bay was named in his honour.
 Three small plaques describing his life and death are on display at the corner of Ben Boyd Road and Kurraba Road, Neutral Bay.
 The North Sydney Council resolved to install the third plaque in 2021 to provide further context about Ben Boyd, his involvement in blackbirding and his reputation.
 Boyd house of Neutral Bay Primary School was likewise named after him; in 2021 after consulting with parents and students the house was renamed Waratah.